glennklockwood/limelead-quartz-content/LLM training at scale.md

 tags:
   - anecdotes
 ---
-Unique challenges arise when performing [[LLM training]] at the scale required for [[frontier models]], and there is no end in sight for training increasingly large models to get higher quality results.[^3]
+Unique challenges arise when performing [[LLM training]] at the scale required for [[frontier model]]s, and there is no end in sight for training increasingly large models to get higher quality results.[^3]

 ## Multi-data center training